- Solar advice hub

 Solar battery storage is the ideal addition to a solar panel system.

-It can hugely increase your savings from the electricity your panels generate, allow you to profit from buying and selling grid electricity, protect you from energy price rises and power cuts, and shrink your carbon footprint.
+It can hugely increase your savings from the electricity your panels generate, allow you to profit from buying and selling grid electricity, protect you from energy price rises, and shrink your carbon footprint.

-In this guide, we’ll run through everything you should know about solar battery storage, including how it works, how to pick the best type for your home, and how much it can save you.
+In this guide, we’ll run through everything you should know about solar battery storage, including how it works, how to pick the best type for your home, and how much you can save – and earn – with it.

 If you would like to see the savings you could get from a solar & battery system, click the button below.
 Just answer a few quick questions, and we’ll provide an estimate.